-Physical change: A change that only the physical traits of the substance, without making any change in their internal structure.
+Physical change: A change that changes only the physical traits of the substance, without making any change in their internal structure.
 Examples of Physical change include: boiling of water, chopping wood, dissolving sugar in water, crumpling of paper, melting an ice cube, etc.

 Chemical change: A change that changes by affecting the internal structure of the substance to form a new substance.
 Examples of chemical change include: digesting food, burning wood, baking a cake, curdling of milk, mixing acid, boiling an egg, rusting of iron etc.